All Episodes

 Ethanol doesn't work.

-And the worst thing, the worst thing we're we we ever the worst thing the president ever said, quite frankly, was this I think it was a State of the Union speech a couple of years ago when he talked about how how bad it was we were addicted to oil.
+And the worst thing we ever, the worst thing the president ever said, quite frankly, was this, I think it was the State of the Union speech a couple of years ago when he talked about how bad it was we were addicted to oil.

 No, that's not a bad thing.

-It's the cheapest, most efficient, and abundant energy source, and so is coal.
+It's the cheapest, most efficient, and abundant energy source.

 So is natural gas if used properly.

-It's so bad now that the Texas governor, Rick Perry, asked the EPA to waive the requirements of the two thousand and seven energy law.
+But ethanol, for crying out loud, it's so bad now that the Texas governor, Rick Perry, asked the EPA to waive the requirements of the 2007 energy law.

-Seven point five billion gallons of renewable fuel a year had to be added to the nation's uh fuel supply by twenty twelve, going to thirty-six billion gallons of ethanol by twenty twenty-two.
+7.5 billion gallons of renewable fuel a year had to be added to the nation's fuel supply by 2012, going to 36 billion gallons of ethanol by 2022.

-We're already taking out thirty million of corn acres to produce inefficient fuel, driving up the price of food.
+We're already taking out 30 million of corn acres to produce inefficient fuel, driving up the price of food.

 That doesn't work either.

-I'm Jason Lewis back right after this on the Excellence and Broadcasting Network.
+I'm Jason Lewis, back right after this on the Excellence in Broadcasting Network.

-We now have, I understand, the anti-Barak on the line.
+We now have, I understand, the anti-Barack on the line.

 This guy's resume is something, folks.

-Colonel uh West, current Colonel Alan West, he's running for Congress down in Florida's twenty-second congressional district, is is an amazing individual.
+Colonel West, Colonel Alan West, he's running for Congress down in Florida's 22nd congressional district, is an amazing individual.

-He has a BS and MS in political science, twenty-two years in the military, with a bronze star, three merit motorious service medals, three Army commendation medals, and yes, he's a black conservative.
+He has a B.S. and M.S. in political science, 22 years in the military with a bronze star, three notorious service medals, three Army Commendation Medals, and yes, he's a black conservative.

 Joining us now is Colonel Alan West.